TNDC2002/PEproject/documents/report.md

 #### **5.2.2.
 Authentication Interface:**

 The authentication interface and features of _SmashBruh_ are as follows:

-- **_Email Verification System:_**
-  - _SmashBruh_ implements a comprehensive email verification system to avoid account spamming and reduce wasted database storage.
-  - The system employs an automatic email sender every time a user register.
-  - The email contains a 6 digits PIN code that is randomly generated, as well as the remaining time before the code becomes invalid.
-  - The verification system aims to provide adequate security measure while maintaining a streamlined user experience.
 - **_Oauth2 and cookie based authentication:_**
   - In order to streamline the registration process even further, _SmashBruh_ has also implements the Open Authorization 2.0 protocol(Oauth2).
   - _SmashBruh_ Oauth2 implements support registering using other well known platform such as Google, GitHUb and Facebook, providing a near instant registering experience.